-As the head of sales or as a frontline sales manager you can greatly enhance the performance of your sales team if you can develop great coaches.
+As the head of sales or as a frontline sales manager you can significantly enhance the performance of your sales team if you can develop great coaches.

 the issue.
 “Telling” does not create self-managing salespeople.
-In fact, there are numerous downsides to the tell-first approach.
+There are numerous downsides to the tell-first approach.

 Be aware of when you are in “tell” mode and remind yourself, when you have fallen into a bad habit.

 Time management is a challenge we all face.
 With emails, meetings and administrative work what is a sales manager to do?
-If sales results are what you desire then the easy answer is to do the activities that will drive the greatest revenue.
-Generally we do the busy work first as they are the easiest to.
+If sales results are what you desire, then the easy answer is to do the activities that will drive the highest revenue.
+Generally, we do the busy work first as they are the easiest to.
 It feels good when we are up to date on our emails.
-The stress is reduced when we have all our reports in on time and we have followed up on all our messages.
+The stress behavior when we have all our reports in on time, and we have followed up on all our messages.

 But all those activities don’t contribute to the bottom line.
 If great sales coaching can have a direct impact of up to 19% more sales, why is coaching not the #1 priority?

 Personal growth and change is a challenge for all of us.
 We all have strengths and areas for development.
-Mangers who decide who create a laundry list of areas for development will have little success.
+Managers who decide who create a laundry list of individualized for development will have little success.
 It is too difficult for sales rep to make wholesale changes in how they sell.
-Development is about working on improving 1 or 2 things and once the sales person has demonstrated that they have acquired the skill or behaviour then you can move on to the next area.
+Development is about working on improving 1 or 2 things, and once the salesperson has demonstrated that they have acquired the skill or behavior, then you can move on to the next area.

-From a sales reps perspective imagine getting a field report listing all of the things you do wrong?
+From a sales reps, perspective imagine getting a field report listing all of the things you do wrong?
 Some reps would not even read the report.
-Many will read and wonder where I start.
+Many will wonder where I start.
 Others may read it and be completely overwhelmed.

-One of the key pitfalls sales managers fall into is when the take the “one size fits all approach”.
+What one of the key pitfalls sales managers fall into is when they take the “one size fits all approach”.

 Do you ever find yourself coaching all your reps the same way?
 Your feedback to each rep is the same?
 You have fallen into the rut of one size fits all coaching.
 Coaching differs from training.
 Training is about having everyone learn the same information or skills.
-Coaching on the other hand is about diagnosing each reps particular area for improvement.
-It is about adapting your coaching style to the individual and about developing individualised development plans.
+Coaching, on the other hand, is about diagnosing each reps particular area for improvement.
+It is about adapting your coaching style to the individual and about developing individualized development plans.

 Coaching is a one to one sport.
 It is about growing individuals to develop to their full potential.

-One of the key blunders managers make is not getting a commitment to change.
-They have done a perfect job coaching by asking all right questions, come to agreement on areas for development but forget to get buy in on how the problem will be fixed.
-When the manger and rep agree on an area for development it is critical to have the rep buy in to what steps they will take to develop.
+What one of the critical blunders managers make is not getting a commitment to change.
+They have done a perfect job coaching by asking all the right questions, come to an agreement on areas for development but forget to get buy-in on how the problem will be fixed.
+When the manager and rep agree on an area for development, it is critical to have the rep to buy into what steps they will take to develop.

 This requires a simple 3 or 4 point plan which includes what the sales rep will do between coaching sessions.
-The key is to have the rep develop their own next steps and your role becomes one of holding them accountable.
-Without this in place the odds are that there will be no change in rep behaviour or skills on the next coaching session.
+The key is to have the rep develop their next steps, and your role becomes one of holding them accountable.
+Without this, in place, the odds are that there will be no change in rep behavior or skills on the next coaching session.

-Great coaching means great performance.
-Sales organizations that embrace a coaching culture and invest in their front line managers’ ability to coach will have a competitive advantage and outsell the competition.
+Great coaching means excellent performance.
+Sales organizations that embrace a coaching culture and invest in their frontline managers’ ability to coach will have a competitive advantage and outsell the competition.